Skip to main content

 Cloud SIEM uses Zeek (formerly known as Bro) for network visibility.
 Zeek is an open source network analysis framework that organizes packets into flows, decodes common protocols, performs file extraction, SSL certificate validation, OS fingerprinting and more.
 Zeek can be extended through plugins for additional detection capabilities.

-Alternative collection method: Sumo Logic Source
+Supported collection method: Sumo Logic Source

-Although the Network Sensor is the preferred method for collecting Zeek logs, there is an alternative.
 If you already have a Zeek deployment, you can collect logs using a Sumo Logic Collector and Source.

 note